-Similar restrictions also exist for Biblical Hebrew, as shown by Koskinen (1964), whose research analyzed 1099 Biblical Hebrew roots, excluding "weak radicals".
-His findings have been replicated here, by performing the Chi-Square Test of Independence on a corpus containing all 1351 roots found in the Biblical text.
-The test was meant to find whether reš displayed a tendency to occur, or not to occur, next to specific segment classes in the tri-consonantal roots.
-The same classes found by Greenberg (1950) and Rose (1996) were used to check the various position in the tri-consonantal roots, namely $C_1$ - $C_2$ , $C_2$ - $C_3$ and $C_1$ - $C_3$ (without including geminated roots).
-In all positions reš displayed a tendency not to occur next to other coronal sonorants, i.e., /l/ and /n/: the p-value in all of these cases was smaller than 0.05.
-The specific values are presented in Table 3.3.
+Similar restrictions exist also for Biblical Hebrew, as shown by Koskinen (1964), whose research analysed 1099 Biblical Hebrew roots, excluding "weak radicals" (i.e., roots that contain a consonant that is like to disappear or trigger a phonological change in the verb).
+I have replicated his findings by performing the Chi-Square Test of Independence on a corpus containing all 1351 roots found in the Biblical text.25 The test was meant to find whether resh displayed a tendency to occur, or not to occur, next to specific segment classes in the tri-consonantal roots.
+I used the same classes found by Greenberg (1950) and Rose (1996), and checked the various position in the tri-consonantal roots, namely position C_1 - C_2 , C_2 - C_3 and C_1 - C_3 (without including geminated roots).
+In all positions resh displayed a tendency not to occur next to other coronal sonorants, i.e. l and n: the p-value in all of these cases was smaller than 0.05.
+The specific values are presented in table 3.3.